learn-co-curriculum/phase-3-sql-intro-introduction/README.md

 - Write SQL code in both your command line and your text editor and execute the code against a database
 - Write Ruby programs that talk to and save data to your databases

+**IMPORTANT NOTE**: This section introduces a lot of new SQL syntax — you're being introduced to an entirely new programming language!
+However, a bit later in this phase, we'll be introducing a tool, Active Record, which will allow us to use Ruby classes to interact with a SQL database instead of writing SQL ourselves.

+It's important to still have an understanding of what Active Record does for us under the hood, and you'll need to understand some SQL syntax to know what Active Record is actually doing, and how to debug some common issues and improve your code's performance.

+That being said: don't worry too much about memorizing all the _syntax_ in this section.
+Work through the lessons, but move on if you get stuck.
+It's more important that you learn the _concepts_ from this section than that you gain mastery over writing SQL.